|Best overall||Yeti Hopper M30 2.0||SEE IT||

 Soft coolers are also made to accommodate an array of uses, with models perfectly suited for quick lunch breaks or leisurely days alongside breaking waves.
 Before you seal the deal, however, here’s what you need to know when shopping for your next beach cooler, lunch cooler, or even cheap cooler.

-- Best lunch cooler bag: Carhartt Deluxe Dual-compartment Insulated Lunch Cooler Bag
+- Best for lunch: Carhartt Deluxe Dual-compartment Insulated Lunch Cooler Bag

-- Best beach cooler bag: NorChill Boatbag Soft-sided Cooler
+- Best for the beach: NorChill Boatbag Soft-sided Cooler

-- Best business and pleasure cooler bag: Yeti Daytrip Lunch Box
+- Best for business and pleasure: Yeti Daytrip Lunch Box

-What to consider when shopping for the best cooler bag
+What to consider when shopping for the best cooler bags

 No matter if you need them for play or work, the best cooler bags have one main job—maintain your food’s temperature.
 Bags accomplish this through insulation, leakproof seams, and other features.
 Just in time for you to pack that picnic, we’ve unpacked what you need to look for in a cooler bag.